-Nobody has to tell me that workplace policies in the United States have taken a toll on the health of Gen X women.
+Workplace policies in the United States have taken a toll on the health of Gen X women.
 The biggest question is what aspect of health has it impacted most – physical? mental? marital? familial? emotional?
-It’s a toss up.
+It’s a toss-up.

-What I am seeing throughout my daily research is that Gen X is not fairing well as we head into middle age.
+Gen X is not fairing well as we head into middle age.
 Gen X marriages are starting to really suffer.
-I predict the divorce rate for Gen X will exceed divorce rates for all previous generations.
-This is especially gut-wrenching for a generation of latchkey kids who made their homes child-focused; who have responded to their own childhood neglect by overparenting their own kids (driving teachers cuckoo all the while).
+Experts predict the divorce rate for Gen X will exceed divorce rates for all previous generations.
+This is gut-wrenching for a generation of latchkey kids who made their homes child-focused; who have responded to their own childhood neglect by overparenting their own kids.

 I am so grateful for the brilliant minds at the U.S. Department of Labor who work daily to raise awareness about the benefits of flexible work arrangements for employees, EMPLOYERS and society as a whole.
 In addition, I believe I’ve mentioned this before, but if not, workplace flexibility is a public policy initiative of Georgetown Law.